Skip to content

 hidePlacesListAfterSelect boolean false Auto-hide the places list after a selection.

-enablePlacesLazyLoading boolean true Load additional places as the user scrolls the list.
+enablePlacesLazyLoading boolean false Load additional places as the user scrolls the list.

 placesLimit number 20 Page size for places requests.